cuauhtlahuac/first-arcade-game-pong/NOTES.md

 the first argument fo fillRect is the left pos, second the top, third the right, four the bottom. if a rectangle are over on others, the the last writing shows on top.
 Draw order is very important.

+### Movement and Time

+create a function to group all draw cod.
+Using a variable to vary shape Draw Position.
+Change the rectangle to circle like a ball.

+### Pt8 Ball Reset and Collision